ballerina-platform/ballerina-dev-website/swan-lake/why-ballerina/graphical.md

 ## Architecture View

 The Architecture View of the Ballerina VS Code extension provides a holistic picture of the components and their interactions in Ballerina projects purely based on the source code.
-It provides several types of diagrams namely, the Service Diagram Level 1, Service Diagram Level 2, type diagram, and composition diagram to explore and ease the designing of the application.
+It provides several types of diagrams, namely, the Service Diagram Level 1 (Services), Service Diagram Level 2 (Resources), type diagram, and composition diagram to explore and ease the designing of the application.

 For more information, see [Design the application](https://wso2.com/ballerina/vscode/docs/design-the-application/).